tektoncd/pipeline/docs/install.md

    kubectl apply --filename https://storage.googleapis.com/tekton-releases/pipeline/latest/release.notags.yaml
    ```

+1. **Note**: Some cloud providers (such as [GKE](https://github.com/tektoncd/pipeline/issues/3317#issuecomment-708066087))
+   may also require you to allow port 8443 in your firewall rules so that the Tekton Pipelines webhook is reachable.

 1. Monitor the installation using the following command until all components show a `Running` status:

    ```bash